Disney World 2019 Ticket Prices

 Why is Disney using this pricing system?

-The parks have always had peak seasons where the crowds are much higher (this is why you should always plan your vacation using a crowd calendar) and lines much longer or low seasons where the parks feel practically empty.
-By varying the price of tickets Disney hopes to level out some of these high vs low crowds by encouraging guests who have the flexibility to visit during lower crowd and now lower priced seasons.
+The parks have always had peak seasons where the crowds are much higher, this is why you should always plan your vacation using a crowd calendar.
+And low seasons where the parks feel practically empty.
+By varying the price of tickets Disney hopes to level out some of these high vs low crowds by encouraging guests who have the flexibility to visit during less busy times.
 It’s really not a horrible plan.
 In fact, if you’re able to visit in the low season this new pricing system is slightly less expensive than what a park ticket cost prior to this new tiered structure.
 So my point being, if you can flex your vacation you could potentially save a few bucks even from previous years ticket prices.

 Parking prices have also increased.